cosmos/cosmos-sdk/x/staking/README.md

 * the `unbondingDelegation` entry is already processed.
 * the `cancel unbonding delegation` amount is greater than the `unbondingDelegation` entry balance.
 * the `cancel unbonding delegation` height doesn't exist in the `unbondingDelegationQueue` of the delegator.
-* the `unbondingDelegation` is from a jailed validator.

 When this message is processed the following actions occur:

 * if the `unbondingDelegation` Entry balance is zero
     * in this condition `unbondingDelegation` entry will be removed from `unbondingDelegationQueue`.
     * otherwise `unbondingDelegationQueue` will be updated with new `unbondingDelegation` entry balance and initial balance
 * the validator's `DelegatorShares` and the delegation's `Shares` are both increased by the message `Amount`.